temporalio/sdk-typescript/packages/meta/README.md

 This project requires nodejs LTS version 12 (or later).

-Furthermore, to install this module you will need a c++ compiler and the Rust toolchain installed.
+Furthermore, to install this module you will need a c++ compiler.
 If you run into errors during installation it is likely your environment is not properly set up.

+The worker package embeds the Temporal Core SDK which requires the Rust toolchain to compile.
+We provided prebuilt binaries for the worker for:

+- Mac with an Intel chip: `x86_64-apple-darwin`
+- Mac with an M1 chip: `aarch64-apple-darwin`
+- Linux with x86_64 architecture: `x86_64-unknown-linux-gnu`
+- Windows with x86_64 architecture: `x86_64-pc-windows-gnu`

+- If you need to compile the worker yourself, set up the Rust toolchain by following the instructions [here](https://rustup.rs/).
 - To set up a C++ compiler for `node-gyp`, follow the instuctions [here](https://github.com/nodejs/node-gyp)
-- To set up the Rust toolchain, follow the instruction [here](https://rustup.rs/)

 #### Create a new project